Springwells Access Statement

 The main entrance door is 90cm width and has a minor lip of 2cm.
 This is suitable for most standard wheelchairs and electric motorbility scooters.
 The main door entrance to reception is a carpeted hallway and flat with no steps.
 There is a fire exit to the right of reception, the door is 75cm wide with a 6cm lip, and this also leads to the car park.

 Ground Floor Internal

 The lounge and snooker room are situated off the main front entrance hallway.
 Both have double access doorways and are suitable for disabled/wheelchair use.

 Due to the unusual layout of the staircases the following description is included in this assessment.
 The staircase is entered from the main hallway via a fire door.
 The stair risers height is 8ins The treads footspace is 9 to 10ins The stairs rise two steps then turn left 90 degrees two stairs at an angle.
 The stairs rise another 7 steps, then turn left again at 90 degrees.
 Two steps at angle to the 1st corridor.
 There is a fire door at this level that opens onto the stairs.
 The stairs are carpeted, and there is adequate lighting.
 There is a rope handrail to right side of staircase.
 These stairs are slightly awkward and care is needed!

-The breakfast room and conservatory is situated up a short flight of steps ( 3 ) to the right of the reception.
+The conservatory is situated up a short flight of steps ( 3 ) to the right of the reception.
 There is no access to this area for disabled/wheelchair bound visitors or guests.
 Although there is access from the conservatory to the rear patio, due to the external layout at the rear of the building there is no access for disabled users from the conservatory.